 There is a huge vibe around the grey market of this share.
 GMP is expected to be 40-56%, which is about Rs.
 70-75 per share.

 The GMP is used to calculate whether the stock will be having a listing gain.
-Apart from that, there is nothing a beauty for an investor in long run.
+Apart from that, there is nothing a beauty for an investor in the long run.

 Insights for Investors: